theamirocohen/mbed-os-example-storagelite/stress_tests/README.md

 ##  Getting started ##

- 1. Import the example.
+ 1. Import the repository.

     ```
     mbed import mbed-os-example-storagelite
     cd mbed-os-example-storagelite
     ```

- 2. Copy main.cpp to the main folder (mbed-os-example-storagelite)
+ 2. Copy main.cpp to the root folder (mbed-os-example-storagelite).

+ 3. Deploy mbed os (needs to be done once).

+    ```
+    mbed deploy
+    ```

- 3. Compile and generate binary.
+ 4. Compile and generate binary.

     For example, for `GCC`: